iamkaran/tb-override/README.md

 > [!NOTE]
-> This repo has been archived since its better to just build thingsboard from source as its hard to target css properties
-> Will share a guide in future!
+> Some properties are hard to target specifically, as a alternative you can try rebuilding from modified thingsboard source!

 # `tb-override` - White Labeling for ThingsBoard CE
 <p align="center">